codefenix-ConChaos/WxCenter/maps/readme.txt

-This folder is for storing SIXEL converstions.
+This subdirectory is for storing downloaded map images for SIXEL conversions.

+Another good source of online weather maps may be http://wxmaps.org.